Michael A. Taylor Player Props: Twins vs. Orioles

 Michael A. Taylor At The Plate

-- Taylor has driven home a run in 16 games this season (23.2%), including more than one RBI in 8.7% of his games and producing three or more of his team's runs on two occasions..
+- Taylor has had at least one RBI in 23.2% of his games this year (16 of 69), with more than one RBI six times (8.7%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.